 Does Rope Drop Exist Anymore?

 Now, rope dropping is a little more complicated.
-For starters, Early Theme Park entry means Disney resort guests can get into the parks half an hour early, every day.
+Early Theme Park entry means Disney resort guests can get into the parks half an hour early, every day.
 This is different from the Extra Magic Hours which existed pre-closure on select days only.
 So if you want to truly rope drop but you aren’t staying in a Disney resort, things may be a little trickier.

 Here’s How to Do It